Museo delle Culture, Milano

 These latter studies (2006-2012 campaigns) also focused on the conservation and qualification of numerous ancient remains from various epochs (from the 3rd century BC to the colonial period) found on the sites that look over the hypnotic Andean lake, still today a catalyst for rituals and pilgrimages by local populations.

-During the 2011 and 2012 campaigns, the archaeological team began a new exploration in a different Andean region that boasted great cultural and environmental tradition, namely the north-western districts of Argentina.
-The research initially focused on the area of Brealito/Luracatao in the province of Salta and was then broadened, from 2013 to 2019, to the district of Tacuil and its monumental defensive hilltop site and the nearby La Hoyada ravine.
-Numerous pre-Hispanic settlements were spotted in the La Hoyada valley, as well as a side branch of the Qhapaq Ñan, the Inca road system that networked a large part of the South American regions before the Spanish Conquest.
+During the 2011 and 2012 campaigns, the research team began a new archaeological survey in a different Andean region characterized by great cultural and environmental traditions, namely the north-western districts of Argentina.
+The research initially focused on the area of Brealito/Luracatao in the province of Salta.
+From 2013 to 2019 it was broadened to the district of Tacuil and its monumental defensive hilltop site, and the nearby La Hoyada Valley.
+Numerous pre-Hispanic settlements were spotted in the La Hoyada Valley, as well as a side branch of the Qhapaq Ñan , the Inca road system that connected a large part of the South American regions before the Spanish Conquest.

 Mayor of Milan

 Rossella Di Marco